 We Should Compete, Not Roll Over

 This is not to say we stop competing with China and rollover.
 Strategically decide where to compete and, more importantly, use common sense.

 The China-Pakistan Economic Corridor, a collection of infrastructure projects that are under construction and a spoke within China’s Belt and Road Initiative, is a good example of where we pull resources.
 Since 2009, the United States has committed more than $6 billion to frenemy Pakistan.
 Proliferating terrorist training camps, protecting Osama bin Laden and supporting the Taliban to this very day, Pakistan can be China’s burden moving forward.

-Providing China the avenue to stretch themselves even thinner not only allows the U.S. to revamp domestically but also exposes a fiscally shaky China to the harsh realities of global governance.
+Providing China the avenue to stretch itself even thinner not only allows the U.S. to revamp domestically but also exposes a fiscally shaky China to the harsh realities of global governance.
 Empowering our Indo-Pacific allies emboldens their regional impact and decreases the U.S. burden within the theater.
 Terrorist attacks on Chinese nationals are on the rise in Africa and Asia, while a slowing domestic economy hampered by bad corporate debt burdens Xi Jinping.